Skip to main content

 Pinar del Riois the westernmost region on Cuba and the best place in the world to grow tobacco.
 Pinar del Río is producing 70% of Cuba's crop, used to make the cigars that are famous abroad.
 The best tobacco is grown in the flat lands of San Juan y Martínez.
 The region contains one of Cuba's three main mountain ranges

 With around 30 diving sites, Pinar del Río is also considered one of Cuba's premier scuba diving destinations.
 Cayo Levisa, about two kilometers offshore, is known for its copious black coral and excursions to this cay are afforded by tour agencies based in the province.
 Another hugely popular location is María la Gorda beach, which boasts many nearby dive sites.
 An increasing number of tourists also visit the San Diego hot springs, in search of the health benefits reportedly afforded by the warm sulfur-rich waters there.
 An additional spectrum of health-related services has also become available at this spa, including massages and mud baths.
 Viñales valley is situated just north of Viñales city in the Pinar del Río Province.
 Tobacco and other crops are cultivated on the valley floor, mostly by traditional agriculture techniques.
 Many caves dot the surrounding hillfaces.
 The conspicuous cliffs rising like islands from the bottom of the valley are called mogotes which means haystacks.
 Viñales is said to be Fidel Castro's favourite place in Cuba.
 It also is one of the only places where Cubans seem happy.
 The mountains are beautiful, the farmers grow the best tobacco in the world, and tourists — who come every day are allowed to mingle with the Cubans and spread money among the locals.
 Viñales is a major tourist destination offering mainly hiking and rock climbing.
 The local climbing scene has started to take off in the last few years with many new routes being discovered resulting in an increase in local tourism.
-In adition to climbing cave exploring is also popular in Viñales valley.
+In addition to climbing cave exploring is also popular in Viñales valley.
 In 1999, the Viñales Valley was designated a UNESCO World Heritage Site as a cultural landscape.
 This is both for its natural beauty and for the vernacular architecture and traditions.

 Sancti Spíritus

 Sancti Spíritus is the name of a province and a city situated in the centre of Cuba.
 Sancti Spíritus is Latin for Holy Spirit and is one of the first seven cities to be founded on Cuba by Diego Velázquez de Cuéllar.
-It is one of the best preserved cities in the Caribbean from the time when the sugar trade was the main industry in the region.
+It is one of the best-preserved cities in the Caribbean from the time when the sugar trade was the main industry in the region.
 An interesting landmark in this city is one of Cuba's older bridges, over Yayabo river.
 Built in 1815 with clay bricks it forms 5 arcs being the centre one 9 meters tall.
 The entire bridge is only 85 meters long and was designed for pedestrians and carriages during Colonial Cuba but has resisted modern heavier traffic so far.
 Sights in Sancti Spíritus include the bridge over the Rio Yayabo, built by the Spanish in 1815, Museo de Arte Colonial, just north of the bridge, which displays 19th Century furniture in a huge house that once belonged to the Valle-Iznaga family and the street market along Calle Llano.

 Santa Clara

 Santa Clara is the capital city of the Cuban province Villa Clara.
 In Santa Clara's centre is Parque Vidal which is laid on an entire square block.
 In the park there is a statue of Marta Abreu, a person much loved by the people of Santa Clara.
 Bordering the park is the Santa Clara Libre, Teatro de La Caridad, the Plaza del Mercado Central, the former City Hall and the Colonia Española de Santa Clara centre of dance, offers the most attractive and unique traditional customs of hinterland Cuba.
 Parque Vidal is probably one of the most typical places in Cuba.
 During the afternoons, people visit the park to meet others.
 Although not widely practiced in recent times, the custom was to walk the park around and around.
 The women walk the inner part of the park, while the men walk the outer side.
 Another lost custom was for the locals to set up a platform and offer improvisations with their guitars on late Sunday afternoons.
 For that day they dressed with their Guayaberas and highly polished shoes.
 Santa Clara is home to a mausoleum which houses the remains of Che Guevara and sixteen of his fellow combatants killed in 1967 during the Bolivia campaign.
 There is also a reconstruction of Guevara derailing the train during the Battle of Santa Clara.
-Che Guevara wanted to rest in Santa Clara and this happened in October 17th 1997 when he and some friends where laid to rest with military honors in a specially built mausoleum.
-Entering the mausoleum you are not allowed to wear a hat, nor to bring bags or take pictures.
+Che Guevara wanted to rest in Santa Clara and this happened on October 17th 1997 when he and some friends were laid to rest with military honours in a specially built mausoleum.
+Entering the mausoleum, you are not allowed to wear a hat, nor to bring bags or take pictures.
 Other places to see in Santa Clara are Cathedral de Santa Clara de Asis and Parque del Carmen.
-An interesting place is the site of the last battle of the Cuban revolution.
-Fulgencio Batista, who was the dictator on Cuba at the time, was sending an armoured train with military supplies and soldiers to Santiago de Cuba.
-This was done to counter attack the revolutionaries.
-Che Guevara use American bulldogger to stop the train and the soldiers surrendered quickly and the fighting for the train was over.
-The train carriages are part of an outdoor museum.
-The carriages are used to display information and weapons used in the battle.
-Prior to 1 January 1977, Santa Clara was located in Las Villas Province.
-On that date, as part of a general administrating reordering of Cuba's provinces, Las Villas province was reordered into the provinces of Villa Clara, Cienfuegos, and Sancti Spíritus.
-Santa Clara is in the province now known as Villa Clara.

 Trinidad